The psychology of high converting landing pages

-“Karen, the frustrated business owner who had suddenly become an internet celebrity which almost drove her business to bankruptcy, whose family had lost faith in her and whose clients left, who had no freedom and no time, and who decided one day to try your solution and that last resort idea saved her business”.
+“Karen, the frustrated business owner who had suddenly become an internet celebrity which almost drove her business to the bankruptcy, whose family had lost faith in her and whose clients left, who had no freedom and no time, and who decided one day to try your solution and that last resort idea saved her business”.

 The more your prospect believes that your product can actually solve their pain and create the transformation they desire the more likely they are to convert.
-Such personal story will be much more powerful than simply stating how awesome your product is.
+Such a personal story will be much more powerful than simply stating how awesome your product is.

 What’s in it for them: The benefits.

 In this section, you will be stating all the benefits and strengths of your solution, both objective and perceived focusing on explaining your benefits using the power of the word “because”.